CPSeek/CPSeeker/README.md

 # Research paper

 We present our approach and findings of this work in the following research paper: <br>
-<strong> Memcpy-Like Function Identification Method with Static and Dynamic Hybrid Analysis </strong> (reviewing)
+<strong> Memcpy-Like Function Identification Method with Static and Dynamic Hybrid Analysis </strong> (accepted)

 # Directories